emercoin/docs/en/070_Block_Generation/030_Proof-of-Stake_Minting.md

 --------------------
-This guide covers how to mint [Proof-of-Stake](http://en.wikipedia.org/wiki/Proof-of-stake) (PoS) blocks with an encrypted wallet on your own computer using the [Emercoin GUI](../General_Usage/Running_Emercoin).
-Note that it is also possible to mint PoS blocks on a headless server with the [Emercoin daemon](../General_Usage/Running_Emercoin) (see *walletpassphrase* command below).
+This guide covers how to mint [Proof-of-Stake](http://en.wikipedia.org/wiki/Proof-of-stake) (PoS) blocks with an encrypted wallet on your own computer using the <b>Emercoin GUI</b>.
+Note that it is also possible to mint
+PoS blocks on a headless server with the <b>Emercoin daemon</b> (see *walletpassphrase* command below).

 Before we begin, let's understand a few things about PoS with Emercoin: